 However, there were issues found with the implementation of both of these, mainly in not providing the home state of the child first priority and there was no section regarding interstate enforcement of child custody orders.
 In order to answer the confusions of these two acts, the Uniform Law Commissions created the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) in 1997 to replace the UCCJA.
 The main thing this law did was to provide exclusive jurisdiction over child custody cases to the home state of the child.

 What is Home State for A Child Custody Dispute?

 When looking to make a determination around which state has the legal jurisdiction to decide the results of a child custody dispute, courts will need to figure out which state is the home state for the child.
 Home state is decided by seeing where the child has lived with either one parent or both for a period of six consecutive months directly preceding the commencement of the divorce proceedings.
 If the child is under six months old, courts will determine the home state to be the state in which the child has lived since birth.
 Once the court decides on the home state, that state will oversee the child custody dispute and have complete jurisdiction over the case.

-How Can A San Diego Family Law Attorney At The Law Office of Thomas M. Huguenor Help Me?
+How Can A San Diego Family Law Attorney At Huguenor Mattis, A.P.C.
+Help Me?

 Making the determination of the home state of your child in a child custody case can be complicated and it is understandable if you are feeling overwhelmed with this dispute along with the other issues pertaining to your divorce proceedings.
-If you have moved or live in a different state from your former spouse and you are trying to gain custody of your child, you’ll need the help of an experienced family law attorney from The Law Office of Thomas M. Huguenor.
+If you have moved or live in a different state from your former spouse and you are trying to gain custody of your child, you’ll need the help of an experienced family law attorney from Huguenor Mattis, A.P.C.
 Contact our office today and learn more about what we can do going forward with resolving issues involving your child custody case and jurisdictional disputes.
 We can be reached at (858) 458-9500.